faridani/War-Logs/README.md

 About
 ==========================
-Term frequency analysis of Afganistan War Logs
+Term frequency analysis of Afghanistan War Logs

 There are 11687571 words in the war logs.
 Also there is 73,000 distinct words and symbols